COVID-19 in Switzerland: Vaccination, certificates and current measures

 - Persons with an EU Digital COVID Certificate or a certificate compatible with the EU Digital COVID Certificate do not need to apply for a Swiss COVID certificate.
 These certificates are recognised in Switzerland.

 - Persons who have been vaccinated abroad with a vaccine approved by the European Medicines Agency (EMA) can apply for a Swiss COVID certificate.
-From 18 October 2021 at the earliest, this can be done via an online platform.

 - It is also possible to apply for a Swiss COVID certificate if a vaccine was administered abroad that is on the WHO Emergency Use List but not approved by Swissmedic or the EMA.